JSybrandt/TimsRP/README.md

 # TimsRP

-_Unaffiliated with Toms Hardware_
+_Unaffiliated with Tom's Hardware_

 ##Goal

-To make a role playing form better than _rpol.net_ .
+To make a role playing forum better than _rpol.net_ .

 To get *100%* in a web project without trying too hard.